Kenneth-LJS/domsi/README.md

 ### For Node.JS projects

 You can use Domsi by importing `initDomsi` from the `domsi` module.
+In the following example, we’re using the `puppeteer` library to interface with the browser.

 ```javascript
 const { initDomsi } = require('domsi');